 Excel by Eight in Sevier County

-Kindergarten teachers in both local school districts completed the Early Development Instrument (EDI) assessment for their students.
+The committee is using available data, public input, and Early Development Instrument (EDI) outcomes to set quantifiable goals to improve health and education outcomes for children ages birth to eight.
 The EDI is a population measure of how young children are developing based on the five domains of early childhood development: physical health and wellbeing; social competence; emotional maturity; language and cognitive skills; and communication skills and general knowledge.
-Kindergarten teachers in school district completed the assessment for their students.
-This data will help Sevier County set goals for their identified priorities.
+Kindergarten teachers in each school district completed the assessment for their students.

 Located in Southwest Arkansas, bordering the Gulf Coastal Plains